cloudevents/spec/spec.md

     initial focus on HTTP.
   * Can be extended to support experimental or uncommon features, while being clearly indicated as an extension (e.g. extensions use a common prefix).
-  * Allow for evolution of both the payload and OpenEventing definition (e.g. versioning).
+  * Allow for evolution of both the payload and CloudEvents definition (e.g. versioning).
   * Can be embedded at different stages along the route of the event by middleware (e.g. a router may add transport or auth information).
 * Establish a backlog of prospective event metadata attributes (“context”) for potential inclusion in the future.
-* Include use-case examples to help users understand the value of OpenEventing, with an initial focus on HTTP and Functions-as-a-Service/Serverless computing.
+* Include use-case examples to help users understand the value of CloudEvents, with an initial focus on HTTP and Functions-as-a-Service/Serverless computing.
 * Determine process and overall governance of the specification.
 * Discuss additional architecture components that complement this specification.